LibStructLDN/liberatingstructureslondon.org.uk/_pages/immersion-workshop.md

 creativity and talent of everyone in your team, work group, community, and organisation.

-Use discount code **LSLONDON** for a £150 reduction.

-Book your place now on [Happy's website](https://www.happy.co.uk/course/happy-people/personal-development/liberating-structures/).
+Book your place now on [Happy's website](https://www.happy.co.uk/leadership-and-personal-development/live-online-interactive-learning/liberating-structures-online-immersion-workshop/).